AizadOsman/Pahang-Water/README.md

 # Pahang-Water
 This is a prototype of an application called Pahang Water.
+An app focused on the flood conditions in Pahang state.
 This prototype was made on the Proto.io platform, where it functions as a mockup of the real application.

 Steps to access this file:
 1. Download "Pahang Water-html.zip"